OpenSwitchNOS/openswitch-ops/docs/cli_infra_cli.md

 no session-timeout
 ```
 #### Description
-Use this commmand to set the amount of time a CLI session can be idle before it is automatically logged out.
+Use this command to set the amount of time a CLI session can be idle before it is automatically logged out.

 #### Authority
 All users.

-##### Parameters
+#### Parameters
 | Parameter | Status   | Syntax         | Description                           |
 |:-----------|:----------|:----------------:|:---------------------------------------|
 | *time* | Required | 0-4320 | Idle timeout in minutes.
 A value of 0 means no timeout.|